WaterGenie35/simple-pubsub/README.md

   - Users join (subscribe to) chat rooms
   - Chat rooms broadcast (publish) to users
   - The service must then make sure not to send a user's message back to itself.

+### Other Notes

+- Difference between subscribing to `IEvent.type()` vs `IEvent`?
+  - Just another abstraction layer?
+- Store machines in a dictionary instead to facilitate the look-up?
+- Where should the logic live?
+  - E.g. making sure stock level is non-negative.